235 Wellesley Street

 Book Review, September 2010: Littman, D. (2010).
 Life after death.
 Scholastic Press.

-Storey, V., Carter-Tellison, K. & Boerger, P. (2012).
+Storey, V., Carter-Tellison, K. and Boerger, P. (2012).
 Critical Friends: Curricular Redesign and Implementation of a Small Independent University’s Doctoral and Undergraduate Programs.
 Placing Practitioner Knowledge at the Center of Teacher Education: Rethinking the Policies and Practices of the Education Doctorate.
 Eds.
 Margaret Macintyre Latta and Susan A. Wunder.
 Charlotte, N.C.: Information Age Pub., 2012.
 Print.

 Speaker, “Leading Through the Heart During Times of Uncertainty”, EdD in Higher Education Speaker Series, Regis College, February 2021